centreon/centreon-engine/doc/user/configuration/advanced/security_considerations.rst

 :ref:`illegal_macro_output_chars <main_cfg_opt_illegal_macro_output_characters>`
 directive to strip dangerous characters from the $HOSTOUTPUT$,
-$SERVICEOUTPUT$, $HOSTPERFDATA$, and $SERVICEPERFDATA$ macros before they're used in notifications, etc. Dangerous characters can be anything that might be interpreted by the shell, thereby opening a security hole.
+$SERVICEOUTPUT$, $HOSTPERFDATA$, and $SERVICEPERFDATA$ macros before they're used in event handlers, etc. Dangerous characters can be anything that might be interpreted by the shell, thereby opening a security hole.
 An example of this is the presence of backtick (`) characters in the $HOSTOUTPUT$, $SERVICEOUTPUT$, $HOSTPERFDATA$, and/or